Getting started with AI-driven fundraising: crash course

 On your team’s end, the process is simple—the technology runs analyses and delivers predictions.
 The most user-friendly AI tools will provide these insights in the form of predictive scores and rank metrics.
 For instance, AI can quickly rank individual donors by their likelihood to give to a direct mail appeal right now.

 When incorporated into your nonprofit’s strategies, AI has a number of important benefits.
 Its most immediate benefit is that it gives you real-time lists of the individuals who are most likely to take action on your next appeal or stewardship message.
-But when looking at the bigger picture, even more valuable benefits become clear:
+But when looking at the bigger picture, even more valuable benefits become clear for AI-driven fundraising:

 - Higher conversion rates through better-targeted donor lists